How to Create a Game that Fulfills All Expectations

-How ARVORE tested Pixel Ripped 1978 throughout the whole development cycle to evaluate comprehension, value, replayability, and unique features.
+How ARVORE tested Pixel Ripped 1978 throughout the whole development cycle, from the concept validation to evaluating comprehension, value, replayability, and unique features.

 About ARVORE and Pixel Ripped 1978